 First, keep in mind that while a salary discussion is different from a salary negotiation, it can lay the right foundation for a future negotiation.
-Check out this career advice article if you’re looking for tips on negotiating salary and benefits.

 While discussing salary may make you uncomfortable during an interview, keep in mind that employers ask salary questions simply to see if a close match exists between the salary they’ll be offering and your expectations.
 A close match to the salary range can indicate that it’s more likely you’ll accept an offer.